 We believe all students can learn, and it is our duty to ensure that all students do learn.
 We accomplish this by developing a comprehensive, integrated approach that provides system-wide support to schools, families, and the community.

 The Upper Perkiomen School District has a history of commitment to excellence in education.
 The Board of Education and district citizens have endorsed this commitment by supporting the development, implementation and evaluation of the curriculum and the instructional program.
 Administrators and staff members have worked together to design and implement instructional programs which will meet the many and diverse needs of students from pre-kindergarten through grade twelve.
 While there are many reasons to be proud of the district’s instructional program, excellence demands a dedication to continuing evaluation and improvement.

-Stage 3 - how will we plan for when they struggle? when they need to be stretched?
 This is where teachers plan the learning experiences that will achieve the expected outcomes.
 Teachers share collaborative resources (print and digital) for their instructional planning and create opportunities for differentiated instruction within the Unit of Study.

 The Upper Perkiomen school community understands that curricula needs to be coordinated across classrooms and grade levels K-12, to avoid gaps and overlaps and to ensure that our work is aligned to content standards/outcomes and district goals.
 Curriculum in the Upper Perkiomen Schools is guided by pillars of the District Strategic Plan.